gastonmorixe/react-native-new-architecture-research/06-Migration-And-Adoption.md

 )
 ```

-Then run `bundle exec pod install` (or `RCT_NEW_ARCH_ENABLED=0 bundle exec pod install` from the command line) so CocoaPods regenerates with the flag applied.
-[4]
+Then run `bundle exec pod install` (or `RCT_NEW_ARCH_ENABLED=0 bundle exec pod install` from the command line) so CocoaPods regenerates with the flag applied.[^4]

 ## Step 2: Migrating a Legacy Native Module to a TurboModule

 The migration process for a native module centers on creating a formal spec and updating the native class to conform to the generated interface.
-The official documentation provides a detailed guide for this process [2].
+The official documentation provides a detailed guide for this process.[^2]

 **1. Create the JavaScript Spec**